AbdullahKazi500/mm/content/_index.md

     content:
       title: What is Quantum Beginners intiative?
       subtitle: ''
+      text: |
-      text: There are many resources out there for people to learn about quantum computing.
+        There are many resources out there for people to learn about quantum computing.
 However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
 The content will be a combination of original creations by the team and links to specific sections of already existing content.
     design:
       columns: '1'

   - block: markdown
     content:
-      title: Why did we start Quantum Beginners intiative?
+      title: What is Quantum Beginners intiative?
       subtitle: ''
+      text: |
-      text: There are many resources out there for people to learn about quantum computing.
+        There are many resources out there for people to learn about quantum computing.
 However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
 The content will be a combination of original creations by the team and links to specific sections of already existing content.
+    design:
+      columns: '1'

+  - block: markdown
+    content:
+      title:
+      subtitle: 'Awareness and Education'
+      text: |
+        Quantum computing is an emerging field that holds great potential for advancements in various domains.
+However, it is a complex and abstract subject that can be challenging for beginners to grasp.
+The initiative aims to raise awareness about quantum computing and provide educational resources to make it more accessible to students, researchers, and enthusiasts.
     design:
       columns: '1'